-We have an outstanding installment obligation of \$18,952 related to the fiscal 2012 intra-entity transfer of Webs' intellectual property, which results in tax being paid over a 7.5 year term and has been classified as a deferred tax liability in our consolidated balance sheet as of September 30, 2013.
-In addition, we have a \$5,000 funding obligation associated with our investment in Namex that we expect to pay in our second fiscal guarter.
+We have an outstanding installment obligation of \$18,153 related to the fiscal 2012 intra-entity transfer of Webs' intellectual property, which results in tax being paid over a 7.5 year term and has been classified as a deferred tax liability in our consolidated balance sheet as of December 31, 2013.
+In addition, in November 2013 we announced our intent to create a joint venture in Japan with Plaza Create Co.
+Ltd. ("Plaza Create"), an established retailer in that country, during the second half of fiscal 2014.
+We have a contingent arrangement in which we may contribute approximately \$5,100 in cash and certain intangible assets, in exchange for share capital in the new entity.
+In conjunction with that agreement, we also have a contingent obligation to purchase 800,000 common shares of Plaza Create, a publicly traded company, for approximately \$4,900.